HackerExperience/specs/game_mechanics/connections.md

 A X11 connection starts when the client is using a Desktop/Web interface and is connected through an SSH connection.
 It is terminated at the end of the SSH session.

-X11 connections are identified by port `6000` for the first client, `6001` for the second one and so on.
+X11 connections are identified by port `6000`.

 ### HTTP